savaslabs/savaslabs.github.io/_posts/2016-10-24-deploy-jekyll-with-travis.md

 We'd like to implement some improvements on this process in the future:

-- With our current setup, it's impossible to deploy with failing tests
+- With our current setup, we can't deploy when our tests are failing.
-- Managing ruby and node dependencies has proven difficult across our team and for Travis.
+- Managing ruby and node dependencies has proven difficult across our team and within the Travis environment.
 We've considered Dockerizing our site but that's a subject for another post!

 ## Resources